Mike Tyson: Tyson vs. Lewis

 Tyson once again had the opportunity to fight for a heavyweight championship in 2002.
 Lennox Lewis held the WBC, IBF, IBO and Lineal titles at the time.
 As promising fighters, Tyson and Lewis had sparred at a training camp in a meeting arranged by Cus D'Amato in 1984.
 Tyson sought to fight Lewis in Nevada for a more lucrative box-office venue, but the Nevada Boxing Commission refused him a license to box as he was facing possible sexual assault charges at the time.

 Two years prior to the bout, Tyson had made several inflammatory remarks to Lewis in an interview following the Savarese fight.
 The remarks included the statement "I want your heart, I want to eat your children."
 On January 22, 2002, the two boxers and their entourages were involved in a brawl at a New York press conference to publicize the planned event.
-A few weeks later, the Nevada State Athletic Commission refused to grant Tyson a license for the fight, and the promoters had to make alternative arrangements.
+A few weeks later, the Nevada Athletic Commission refused to grant Tyson a license for the fight, and the promoters had to make alternative arrangements.
 After multiple states balked at granting Tyson a license, the fight eventually occurred on June 8 at the Pyramid Arena in Memphis, Tennessee.
 Lewis dominated the fight and knocked out Tyson with a right hand in the eighth round.
 Tyson was respectful after the fight and praised Lewis on his victory.
 This fight was the highest-grossing event in pay-per-view history at that time, generating $106.9 million from 1.95 million buys in the US.